 Phone: 204-957-SAFE (7233) or 1-855-957-SAFE (7233)

 I HAVE TO SELF-ISOLATE OR QUARANTINE, WILL I LOSE MY JOB?

 No, under federal law your job is protected for up to 16 weeks if you must miss work because of reasons related to COVID-19.
 You do not need a doctor’s note but your employer may ask you to write a letter explaining why you are off work.

-It can be scary to go anywhere during the pandemic.
 If you need to stay home because of a medical leave or family responsibility you may qualify for unpaid statutory leave.

 - Statement from President Jeff Traeger on a second union member passing away at Exceldor